Sirius-Yang/IMDs_WES/README.md

 # IMDs_WES
-Quality control, annotation, association test, and post analysis
+This repository contains code of the main steps for quality control, annotation of VEP, association test for common (logisitic) and rare (SKAT) variants, and post analyses (including heritage, BHR correlation, GWAS, PheWAS, and conditional analysis)